atomicadi/Translate-a-molecule-on-solid-surface_in-Fortran/README.md

 1. After setting up the values for the total distance the user wants to move M (here, 13 Å) and the distance per iteration (here, 0.5 Å), a variable named dis is generated.
 This variable is incremented in each iteration and added to the coordinates of M. Since the total distance to be moved is 13 Å and the step size is 0.5 Å, the number of iterations is calculated as (13 / 0.5) = 26.
-2. Then the coordinates of the M and Au (111) surface are collected in a matrix format, and keeping the coordinates of Au unchanged, the value dis will be +/- accroding to the direction with the coordinates of M (Here dis is substracted only from coordinates of X axis to move along X) in each iteration, and an output file is generated in each step.
+2. Then the coordinates of M and the Au(111) surface are collected in a matrix format.
+Keeping the coordinates of Au unchanged, the value of dis is added or subtracted (depending on the direction) from the coordinates of M. Here, dis is subtracted only from the X-axis coordinate to move along the X direction in each iteration, and an output file is generated at each step.